No products in the cart.

 This clever upcycled artwork only requires a handful of craft supplies you likely already have at home.
-It’s a fairly quick process, an easy crafting experience to customize for any age, and creates the most striking pieces of kid-made abstract art – a total win in my book.
+It’s a relatively quick process, an easy crafting experience to customize for any age, and it creates the most striking pieces of kid-made abstract art – a total win in my book.
 I’ve laid out the whole tutorial below (along with some tips and variations) but also be sure to read to the end for even MORE melted crayon art ideas…

 Watch the video below for a preview of the quick process we used to make our melted crayon abstract art!

-For more upcycled art-making with kids visit our cardboard paper roll art assemblages or scrap stamp shape collage project.
+For more upcycled art-making with kids, visit our cardboard paper roll art assemblages or scrap stamp shape collage project.

 To make your own melted crayon art you’ll need: